Sannidhi01/MindfulAI/README.md

 ## 🌟 Features

-- **Chatbot for Mental Health Support**
+🌐 1.
+AI Chatbot for Emotional Support

+Provides empathetic, conversational responses using NLP.

-  Engage in empathetic conversations with an AI chatbot trained to respond to mood and emotional states.
+Helps users to  engage in conversations with an AI chatbot trained to respond to mood and emotional states.

-- **Diary Logging & Sentiment Analysis**
+📓 2.
+Diary-Based Sentiment Analysis

+Users can write journal entries.

-  Users can log daily entries, and MindfulAI analyzes sentiment to track emotional trends over time.
+The system analyzes sentiment as positive, neutral, or negative using Hugging Face transformer to track emotional trends over time.

-- **Psychometric Analysis**
+🧠 3.
+Psychometric Profiling based on a questionnare.

+Uses the Big Five Personality Test dataset.

-  Uses K-Prototypes clustering and personality quizzes to categorize users into different personalities to offer tailored recommendations.
+Applies K-Prototypes clustering to group users into different personality clusters.

-- **Personalized Recommendations**
+🎯 4.
+Personalized Recommendations

+Combines sentiment + psychometric score to generate mental health insights.

 Suggests activities, resources, and coping strategies based on mood trends and psychometric profile.

-- **User Management**
+🔐 5.
+Secure User Authentication

+Login, signup, session handling

-  Supports secure login/signup and stores user-specific data for personalized tracking.
+Stores user-specific data for personalized tracking. and ensures confidentiality of user data.

 ---